shmeker/Helpers/Helpers.Parsers/README.md

 # Welcome to the Parser helpers library

-This is a simple library for for converting string, char and boolean values to other numeric types.
+This is a simple library for converting string, char and boolean values to other numeric types.
 Every method returns *nullable* version of types, with value of `null` when conversion is not possible.

 ## Supported types